Skip to content

 The tenants found a loophole to stay indefinitely while the property bleeds money every month.

-U.S. evictions take 2-4 weeks compared to 6-8 months in Canada — if landlord-friendly laws are drawing you south, book a free strategy call with us and we’ll help you set up financing as a foreign national.
+If landlord-tenant rules are drawing you south, book a free strategy call with us and we’ll help you set up financing as a foreign national.

 Your mortgage payment jumps because rates went up.
 Can you raise the rent to cover it?
-Not really.
-You’re limited to small annual increases, and you need to follow formal processes.
+In most Canadian provinces, no β€” not beyond the annual guideline, and you need to follow formal processes.

 Property Prices: You Get More for Less